VictoriaMetrics/VictoriaMetrics/docs/victoriametrics-cloud/billing.md

 This ensures predictable costs and proactive alerts for workload anomalies.

-Note: VictoriaMetrics Cloud does not store or process your payment information.
+__Note__: VictoriaMetrics Cloud does not store or process your payment information.
 We rely on trusted API providers (Stripe, AWS) for secure payment processing.

 ## Pricing

-Pricing begins at $190/month for the Starter Tier.
+Pricing begins at **$190/month** for the Starter Tier.
 To view other tiers and their costs, navigate to the [Create New Deployment](https://console.victoriametrics.cloud/deployments/create) section in the VictoriaMetrics Cloud application.

 Our aim is to make pricing information easy to access and understand.
 If you have any questions or feedback on our pricing, please contact us.